 I welcomed the chance to hear from an expert to help me counsel my patients.
 I also have a personal interest since my grandson has food allergies; when he visits me, I have to be careful not to feed him foods he may react to.

-The speaker, Kirsten Bennett, Ph.D is a registered dietitian (RD) who specializes in counselling patients with food allergies.
+The speaker, Kirsten Bennett, Ph.D. is a registered dietitian (RD) who specializes in counseling patients with food allergies.
 She presented data from research studies as well as from her clinical practice, and I’m sharing some of what she said with you.

 What is food allergy?